Donald Cotton

 Donald Henry Cotton (26 April 1928 - 28 December 1999) was a British writer for radio and television during the black and white era.
 He also wrote numerous musical revues for the stage.
 His work often had a comedic bent.

+Early life

+Cotton was born the son of Professor Harry Cotton (1889–1985), the head of electrical engineering at University College Nottingham for 31 years (1933–1954).
+He was educated at The Minster School, Southwell and then went on to university in Nottingham to study zoology.
+At the latter establishment, he became president of the students' entertainment committee.
+However, Cotton found the habits of humans more interesting than animals, so began to write songs and sketches about them.

+Theatre

+Giving up zoological studies in favour of an acting career, Cotton was tutored at the Guildhall School of Music and Drama and was soon appearing at the Nottingham Playhouse.
+Early on in his career, he wrote and produced Pandarus, a musical of Troilus and Cressida.
+In 1952, he directed, produced and narrated the first London production of Igor Stravinsky's L'Histoire du soldat.
+Three years later, Cotton's first TV work, The Merry Christmas, a musical version of A Christmas Carol was aired on ITV.
+His only full London production was as writer of a Sweeney Todd-based musical entitled The Demon Barber at the Lyric Theatre (Hammersmith) in 1959.

 Early BBC career

 Cotton's scripts for the BBC Third Programme include Echo and Narcissus (1959), The Golden Fleece and Stereologue (both 1962) and The Tragedy of Phaethon (1965, described as a comedy despite the name).
 In 1960, he introduced Voices in the Air, a programme whose script included work not only by Cotton but also by other notable contributors including Harold Pinter, John Betjeman, Michael Flanders, Antony Hopkins, N. F. Simpson, Donald Swann, and Sandy Wilson.

 Doctor Who scripts

 "The Myth Makers"

 In April 1965, Donald Tosh replaced Dennis Spooner as story editor on the popular BBC science fiction programme Doctor Who, and soon thereafter contacted Donald Cotton, an old acquaintance, to write for the programme.
 Tosh and incoming producer John Wiles were keen to push the boundaries of the programme, and felt that Cotton might be able to deliver a high comedy.
 His first script, The Myth Makers, a tongue-in-cheek historical based like several of his radio plays on Greek mythology, pushed comedic elements to the limit.
 Cotton's planned episode titles were altered due to BBC disapproval of the punning theme the author had devised for them.
 Only the original name for the second episode, Small Prophet, Quick Return survived at Tosh's insistence.
 William Hartnell is reputed to have been particularly unimpressed by the story and clashed with several members of the cast and crew during filming.
 None of the episodes of The Myth Makers still survive in the BBC Archives.